6 Ways to Create a Healthy Home Environment

 A low humidity will control mould, mildew, and dust mites and thus, allergic reactions.
 Vent bathrooms, dryers and gas stoves to the outside.
 Open doors between rooms to improve circulation.
 Use a dehumidifier and an air conditioner.
 Remove all conventional air fresheners.
 They contain formaldehyde, petroleum distillates and aerosol propellants.

-Dry Cleaners – Many use perchloroethylene, a solvent linked to cancer — and it stays in your clothes.
+DRY CLEANERS – Many use perchloroethylene, a solvent linked to cancer — and it stays in your clothes.
 If you do dry clean, air your clothes for several hours before they enter your home.

-Appliances – Malfunctioning fuel-burning appliances emit carbon monoxide and nitrogen oxide.
-Furnaces and chimneys should be inspected annually.
-Change filters every two months during winter.
 For appliances burning gas, the flame should be blue.
 Flames with a persistent yellow tip generally indicate maladjustment and increased pollution.
 Call your gas company to have the appliance adjusted.

-Chlorine – Opt for water-efficient showerheads that filter chlorine.
+FILTER CHLORINE – Opt for water-efficient showerheads that filter chlorine.
 Fumes from chlorinated water can cause headaches and nausea.

 Finally, bring the natural environment indoors.
 Some plants actually filter pollutants from indoor air.
 They also add oxygen.